 - salt & pepper

-- Pie crust: I like to make sure my pie dough is prepared before I begin the quiche.
+- Preliminary Notes: I like to make sure my pie dough is prepared before I begin the quiche.
 Make pie dough the night before because it needs to chill in the refrigerator for at least 2 hours before rolling out and blind baking (next step).
+And here's a time-saving tip-- as the crust blind bakes, you can get started on the filling which begins with step 7.

-- Preheat oven to 400°F (204°C).
-Partially blind bake your pie crust.
-Follow blind baking instructions through step 9.
-Step 4 is optional, though that step guarantees thick pie crust edges.
-Crust can still be warm when you pour in the filling.
+- Remove crust from the oven.
 (You can partially pre-bake the crust up to 3 days ahead of time.
 Cover cooled crust tightly and refrigerate until ready to fill.)

 - Reduce oven temperature to 350°F (177°C).

-- If your frozen spinach is not already thawed, thaw it in the microwave per box directions.
+- For the filling: If your frozen spinach is not already thawed, thaw it in the microwave per box directions.
 Drain the spinach in a colander while you prepare the rest of the ingredients.

 - Place sliced mushrooms in a skillet coated with 1 teaspoon olive oil or nonstick spray, add the garlic, and a sprinkle of salt and pepper.
 Turn the heat on to medium-high and sauté the mushrooms until they release all of their moisture and no more water remains on the bottom of the skillet, about 6-7 minutes.